IIC-SIG-MLsys/BeeQos/README.md

 * **At least two physical machines or virtual machines**
 * Linux kernel with eBPF support (recommended ≥ 5.10)
-* L2 or L3 network connectivity between nodes
+* Network connectivity between nodes

 ### 1.2 Software Dependencies

 * Kubernetes (deployed via `kubeadm`)
-* Container runtime: `containerd`
+* Container runtime: `containerd` (any runtime you want is also allowed.)
 * Go ≥ 1.20 (for building control components)
 * libbpf ≥ 1.3 (installed from source)